mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 ## SoundLimitBehavior
 When the `MaxInstances` limit is reached, this tweak adjusts what will happen.
 The default is to `ReplaceOldest`, which will restart the sound.
 The other option is `IgnoreNew`, which will ignore the latest attempt to play the sound.

+## IsLooped
+This dictates if the sound should loop.
+Defaults to false.
+When using this, it is extremely important that you follow the guidelines in the [Looping Sounds](#looping-sounds) section of this guide.

 ## Variation
 It is possible to assign multiple sound assets to a sound style and have them randomly play.
 To do this, the sound assets must be named the same but postfixed with a final number at the end.
 For example, `SoundStyle ExampleGunsSoundStyle = new SoundStyle("ExampleMod/Assets/Sounds/Items/Guns/ExampleGun_", 3);` would randomly play `ExampleGun_1`, `ExampleGun_2`, or `ExampleGun_3` with equal chance.